'Chilling Adventures of Sabrina' releases first poster

 The Netflix show, which comes from Aguirre-Sacasa and executive producer Greg Berlanti, is based on the Archie Comics graphic novel The Chilling Adventures of Sabrina and is a dark coming-of-age reboot that will chronicle the origin of the half-witch, half-mortal.
 The series, which has already been picked up for two seasons, stars Shipka, along with Miranda Otto, Lucy Davis, and Ross Lynch.

 Netflix has yet to release a premiere date for the new show.
+The poster, below, is also being used for the official San Diego Comic-Con 2018 bags.

 Comments